daeuniverse/dae/docs/en/configuration/separated-config.md

 # Separate Configuration Files

 Sometimes you want to break your configuration file into several files.
-It may be useful in these cases:
+It may be useful in the following cases:
 1. You want to switch nodes via modify the config file using tools like `sed`.
 2. You copy other's configuration file and you want to overwrite some parts of it.